 Benefits and Strategic Use of Brand Archetypes

+Archetypes are operational frameworks for long‑term brand integrity.
 Once internalized, they give every action—from design to HR policy—a narrative logic.

-The result is psychological fluency: customers understand the brand’s intention instinctively, while teams make decisions with greater unity and confidence.
+Customers understand the brand’s intention instinctively, while teams make decisions with greater unity and confidence.

 Why Archetypes Strengthen a Brand